 Top Tip: If you’re looking for a unique hiking season guide, visit our Best Time to Hike article.
 It contains must-know hiking tips for every season and time of day.

 Visitor Review by Ganesh:

-I visited this place during the Thanksgiving weekend, on the way to Albuquerque Airport from Great Sand Dunes National Park (another story) and was blessed with the sighting of a herd of Mule Deer, not once but twice.
-The first one was on the way to Bandelier National Monument, when I was accompanied for a couple of miles by this large (~100) herd of deer running parallel to my car, but I chose not to stop and click, just enjoying the experience.
+I visited this place in New Mexico (find out about the best times) during the Thanksgiving weekend, on the way to Albuquerque Airport from Great Sand Dunes National Park (another story), and was blessed with the sighting of a herd of Mule Deer, not once but twice.
+The first one was on the way to Bandelier National Monument when I was accompanied for a couple of miles by this large (~100) herd of deer running parallel to my car, but I chose not to stop and click, just enjoying the experience.
 Then in the monument, on the way to Alcove House, we saw another big herd (could have been the same) and this time I got some nice photos.